Learn everything you need to know about quality risk management: why it’s important, the process, and tools to use for implementation

 Hazard Operability Analysis (HAZOP) is a risk management technique used to determine functional flaws in manufacturing systems.
 Similar to FMEA, it involves exploring different scenarios where a process, design, or procedure could deviate from its intended function.

-iAuditor by SafetyCulture provides thousands of free templates (such as the FMEA, HACCP, and HAZOP templates above) which quality managers can use to complete checks, conduct inspections, perform audits, and more.
+SafetyCulture (formerly iAuditor) provides thousands of free templates (such as the FMEA, HACCP, and HAZOP templates above) which quality managers can use to complete checks, conduct inspections, perform audits, and more.

-Create and implement your entire QRM program using the iAuditor app.
+Create and implement your entire QRM program using the SafetyCulture app.
 Here’s how:

-You can use iAuditor for free and add up to 9 people to your account.
+You can use SafetyCulture (iAuditor) for free and add up to 9 people to your account.
 Included in the free plan are the Templates, Inspections, Issues, and Actions features.
 The premium plan starts at $19/month and has a 30-day free trial available.

 Featured in Capterra’s 2021 Shortlist of the Best Quality Management Software